 We’ve also had more detailed 1:1 feedback from a small number of people that attended one of the seven drop-in sessions held in each of the neighbourhoods at one of our local family centres throughout November and December.

-As part of our survey, we asked people to answer a set of optional equality monitoring questions and the breakdown of responses is as follows.
+As part of our first survey, we asked people to answer a set of optional equality monitoring questions and the breakdown of responses is as follows.

 Who respondedNearly half of the total number of the total number of survey responses received to the survey came from a Parent/ Carer of a child/young person with an Autism Diagnosis (aged under 25) – 48.68% (111 people)